NicolasSerranoGarcia/Tetris-game/README.md

 ## Overview

 **Tetris-game** is a modern take on the classic Tetris game, developed in C++ using the SDL2 library as a multimedia API.
-This project was designed by [me](https://linktr.ee/NicolasSerrano), and offers an open source code with a lot of fun [features](#features)
+This project was designed by [me](https://linktr.ee/NicolasSerrano) solely to learn, and offers an open source code with a lot of fun [features](#features)!

 ### Key Features